geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 Anything else for driver?

 ##### **Nimlgen** [[00:44:34](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2674)]
-No. So probably this week also we'll do the sqtt for GFX 9.
+No. So probably this week also we'll do the SQTT for GFX 9.

 ##### **Geohot** [[00:44:42](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2682)]
-Yeah, I heard also that there was some issue with needing AM reset after sqtt.
+Yeah, I heard also that there was some issue with needing AM reset after SQTT.

 ##### **Geohot** [[00:44:52](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2692)]
 Yeah, and probably look into that.
 Yeah.
 Cool.
 Next.
 This is Tiny Kitten.